cambel/ur3/README.md

 Universal Robot UR3
 ===

 Custom ROS packages for the UR3 Robot with a Robotiq gripper.
 Tested on Ros Kinetic Ubuntu 16.04.
-Python 2.7 and 3.6
+Python 2.7 and 3.6.
+Preferibly use Python 3.6.

 ## Installation